-The Housing Bill received Royal Assent in December 2010 and became the Housing (Scotland) Act 2010.
-Part of it required Ministers to consult on and then set the outcomes that social landlords should be achieving.
+The Housing (Scotland) Act 2010 requires Ministers to consult on and then set the outcomes that social landlords should be achieving.
 The document which sets out these outcomes is the Scottish Social Housing Charter.

 The Scottish Housing Regulator will use the Charter as the framework for monitoring and assessing a landlord's performance.
 It will publish performance reports and will be able to set performance improvement targets.

 The Charter sets out a series of outcomes covering a range of topics:

 Getting good value from rents and service charges

 Please register on the site and join the conversation.
 It won't take long, and you'll be able to join the community, post responses, comment on the responses of others, and discuss the Charter with Scottish Government officials, tenant representatives, housing professionals, and others with an interest in social housing.